MediMindeRx/MediMinderx-API-v1/README.md

 </p>

 ## Abstract
 Never forget your medical supplies again!
-MediMindeRx is an application designed to help users create reminders for their medical supplies based off time or geolocation.
+MediMindeRx is an application designed to help users create reminders for their medical supplies based on time or geolocation.

 The MediMinderx-API-v1 is the backend application used by all of MediMinderx's applications.
 The application builds out RESTful API endpoints with full CRUD functionality for users and their reminders.